-Okay, now it’s time to string the garland.
-You have two choices – the easiest way to create the garland is to simply tape the pumpkins onto a length of string.
+Okay, now it’s time to stringing the Halloween pumpkin garland.
+You have two choices – the easiest way to create the garland is to simply tape the pumpkins onto a length of the string.
 Easy peasy.
 However, if you want the garland to last for many years to come, then using a needle is your best bet.
 Cut a long length of string and tie a knot in one end…this will hold the last pumpkin in place.
 Feed the string through the needle and poke the needle through the top of each pumpkin.

-* Tape the end of the string together, if you’re having a hard time feeding it through the eye of the needle.
+* Tape the end of the string together if you’re having a hard time feeding it through the eye of the needle.
 Feed the pumpkins on the string and position wherever you like – close together or further apart.
 We made two styles of garland – one that can hand vertically and one that can be strung horizontally.

-When the garlands are complete it’s time to hang them up.
+When the pumpkin garlands are complete it’s time to hang them up.
 We taped ours to the very top of our wall and let them dangle down the wall.
-We also draped our across our big mirror and down our staircase railing.
+We also draped them across our big mirror and down our staircase railing.
 These pumpkin garlands are so adorable and will hang beautifully all autumn long.